Location: Central Austin

 Special features: Interactive classes are capped at 15 students.
 Academic programming fosters artistic expression, critical thinking, and genuine involvement in the school and Austin community.
 The school offers Advanced Placement courses across all disciplines, a broad array of fine arts classes, and a competitive sports program.
-Griffin is currently expanding enrollment with the addition of a new building on the campus, located in Central Austin in the historic Hyde Park neighborhood.
+The campus is centrally located in the historic Hyde Park neighborhood.
 Learn more about Griffin School at weekly Thursday morning tours.

 Schedule: 8:45am–4pm Monday–Friday; mostly follows AISD calendar

 Tuition: $16,500 per year, plus an $850 annual fee